utopiaws/foodtruck-api/README.md

 The api can be split into two functions: <br />
   1. get nearby trucks for one user <br />
    you must set the user's latitude and longitude.
-You can also set one parameter called "keyword", and the api can return the results including the keyword.
+You can also set one parameter called "keyword"(personalized search), and the api can return the results including the keyword.
 There are other parameters you can set, they are:<br />
    limit (default: 10): the number of return results <br />
    range (default: 1000): the range of distance near the user<br />